3 strategies for tax-smart investing

 Good candidates for tax-loss harvesting are investments that no longer fit your strategy, have poor investment prospects or can be easily substituted with other investments.
 That's because investments must meet what's known as the wash-sale rule to qualify for tax-loss harvesting.
 The wash-sale rule prohibits you from writing off an investment loss if you or your spouse buy a substantially identical investment in the 30 days before or after the sale.
 One way to potentially avoid a wash sale is to buy an exchange-traded fund (ETF) in the same sector or industry as the stock you sold so that you can maintain similar investment exposure until 30 days have passed.

 When harvesting losses, short-term losses offset short-term gains first, while long-term losses offset long-term gains first.
-Once losses in one category exceed the gains of the same type, you can use them to offset gains for the other category.
+If either calculation results in a net loss, it can be used to offset a net gain from the other calculation.
 If your total losses exceed your gains, you may be able to offset up to $3,000 of ordinary income per year and carry over the rest to future tax years.
 The ability to carry over losses to future years makes tax-loss harvesting a good year-round tax management strategy.

 Tax-gains harvesting